Key legislation and terminology

 What health care decisions can a substitute decision-maker make?

-The types of health care decisions that a guardian can make will depend on their appointment by NTCAT.
-The Tribunal must specify in a guardianship order whether the guardian has powers for decision-making about personal or financial matters, or both personal and financial matters.
+The types of health care decisions that a guardian can make will depend on their appointment by the NTCAT.
+The Tribunal must specify in a guardianship order whether the guardian has powers for decision-making about personal or financial matters, or both of these.
 Personal matters include decisions about health care.
-The guardian is able to do anything on behalf of the person that the person could lawfully have done if they had legal capacity, subject to the terms of the guardianship order and the Guardianship Act.
+The guardian is able to do anything on behalf of the person that the person could lawfully have done if they had capacity, subject to the terms of the guardianship order and the Guardianship Act.

-If the order gives authority to a guardian in relation to health care actions, the guardian can make consent decisions (decisions to give or refuse consent) about those health care actions (including commencing, continuing, withholding or withdrawing health care, including life-sustaining treatment) unless:
+If the order authorises a guardian to make decisions about health care actions, the guardian can make consent decisions (i.e. giving or refusing consent) about those health care actions (including commencing, continuing, withholding or withdrawing health care, including life-sustaining treatment) unless: